 Is ETL dead?
 Did ELT take over or is something new taking its place?
 It’s a question that has come up a lot in recent years as organizations modernize their analytics infrastructure.
 Huge shifts are underfoot in the analytics landscape and it isn’t always clear where this change leaves ETL.
 The short answer?
 No, ETL is not dead.
 But the ETL pipeline looks different today than it did a few decades ago.
 Organizations might not need to ditch ETL entirely, but they do need to closely evaluate its current role and understand how it could be better utilized to fit within a modern analytics landscape.

-In this post, we’ll dig into the challenges of traditional ETL and how organizations are supplementing ETL tools and processes with data preparation technologies.
+In this post, we’ll dig into the challenges of traditional ETL, how it compares to ELT, and how organizations are supplementing ETL tools and processes with data preparation technologies.
 Keep on reading to learn more, or download our ebook on the “death” of ETL, “EOL for ETL?
 The Future of Data Wrangling in the Cloud.”

 The Trouble with Traditional ETL in a Modern Organization